scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 Furthermore, inlining is not always possible.
 A classic case is recursion: you cannot infinitely inline a function into itself.
 Some more tricky problems include the fact that you cannot inline a method that accesses a class's private fields outside of that class.
-(At least not on the JVM, ScalaJS does not have that problem.)
+(At least not on the JVM, Scala.js does not have that problem.)

 In this case, there is a heuristic modeling the fact that if a function call uses a function literal as argument, inlining it is probably worth it.
 There are other heuristics, such as one related to generic array operations in general, one that forces inlining of "forwarder" functions that merely call another function with minor changes to their arguments, and so on.